Virtual Cockpit

 - Use GPS heading when moving for most accurate direction

-About KML Recording
+About FDR Recording

 Recording Features: